-However, it is recommended that, if an LEI is not available from the Global LEI Foundation (GLEIF), parties should not consider themselves obliged to search any further.
+However, it is recommended that, if If an LEI is not available from the Global LEI Foundation (GLEIF), it is recommended that the parties should not consider themselves obliged to search any further.
 This means that the report will be rejected by the trade repository, as the field is conditionally mandatory and matchable, but the rejection will not be the fault of the reporting party.
 In order to demonstrate this fact to the regulator, the lack of an LEI on the GLEIF database should be documented.

 In the case of securities issued outside the EEA, ESMA waived the requirement to report field 2.93 for 12 months from 11 April 2020 until 13 April 2021 (ESMA74-362-388 of 6 January 2020 and Validation Rules).
 It subsequently extended the deadline to 10 October 2022 and then, in July 2022, issued a notice to NCAs not to prioritize enforcement of the rules on reporting field 2.93 and stated that it would give six months' notice of any change.
-The FCA has waived the requirement until 13 April 2022 but it is not clear that it has been enforcing the reporting of this field after this deadline passed.
+The FCA has-waived the requirement until 13 April 2022 but it is not clear that it has been enforcing the reporting of this field after this deadline passed and, in October 2022, extended an indefinite waiver subject to six months' notice..